ICOS-Carbon-Portal/infrastructure/README.md

 ## rdflog
-`rdflog` is a postgres database.
+The `rdflog` service is just a postgres database.
 It is a dependency of the `meta` service.
 To setup a development environment for `meta` you first have to setup `rdflog`.

 The easiest way is to retrieve a copy of the production database and run it in a docker container.
 In order to retrieve a copy of the production database